 Statistical physicists getting into complex systems like simple models of emergent phenomena.
 After all, that’s what statistical physics uses.
 They would typically frown upon multi-parameter models like global circulation models, arguing that too many parameters obscure understanding.
 To study reality via a model, one needs to understand the model in its entire parameter space, which is impossible with anything as complicated as global circulation models.
 Instead, statistical physicists seek minimal models—models explaining a phenomenon, where removing any part would destroy their predictive power.
 In the development of global circulation models, components are very rarely removed but often added.
 On the other hand, global circulation models are shockingly carefully validated.
 Spin-glass theory, of course, also has empirical support, but anyone doubting climate models should read this report carefully.

 There have been Nobel prizes in the past going to heroes of complexity and systems science—I think Ilya Prigogine, Herbert Simon, and Thomas Schelling are the most influential for complex systems science of today.
-Next on the list are probably Kenneth Wilson, Elinor Ostrom, Philip Anderson and John Nash.
+Next on the list are probably Kenneth Wilson, Elinor Ostrom, Friedrich Hayek, Philip Anderson, and John Nash.
 I don’t think Manabe, Hasselmann, or Parisi are more representative of complex systems than these names; the difference is that now the Nobel committee actually used the phrase.